iotivity/iotivity/Readme.scons.txt

 (Note: on Windows, install Python 2.x before installing scons)

 * 2. IDE/SDK Prerequites
-To build for some OS (Android / Arduino / IOS ...), an IDE/SDK may be required, please go to the relative page to download and install the required IDE/SDK.
+To build for some OS (Android / iOS ...), an IDE/SDK may be required, please go to the relative page to download and install the required IDE/SDK.

 Android: